 Step #3 – Apply OPI Bond Aid

 This is the third and final step in drying out your nail bed.
 When the rubbing alcohol has dried, apply a coat of OPI Bond Aid just as you would regular nail polish.
-As you can see, your nails will still look extremely dry.
-This is exactly what you want!
+Your nails will still look extremely dry but that is exactly what you want!

 Step #4 – Apply a base coat.